symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 2. Then, define a new **MosaicGlobalRestrictionTransaction**.
 Pass the mosaicId and keys you have defined in the previous step as arguments.
-For now, we will not use the property ``referenceMosaicId``, so we can define it as ``UInt.fromHex('0')``.

 The SDK will also request the previous mosaic restriction value and type for this key and mosaic.
 As it is the first global restriction we are announcing, set the ```previousRestrictionValue`` to ``0`` and the ``mosaicRestrictionType`` to ``None``.